 You may want to arrive a few minutes before the worship service begins.
 You can sit wherever you feel the most comfortable.

 There will be materials to help you follow the service and participate.
-In some churches this may be a leaflet and other books found in the pew.
+In some churches this may be a paper leaflet and books found in the pew.
 In other churches the information you need may be projected on a screen.

 Feel free to ask a greeter or someone near you for help and guidance in following the service and how to join in.